Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Foundations

 Though the NP formalism is the basic working tool for our analysis, this is not the appropriate venue for its detailed exposition.
 Instead we will simply give an outline of the basic ideas followed by the results found, from the application of the NP equations, to the problem of asymptotically-flat spacetimes.

 The NP version~\cite{NPF, NewmanTod, NewmanPenrose2009} of the vacuum Einstein (or the Einstein--Maxwell) equations uses the tetrad components

 $(i=1,2,3,4)$ rather than the metric, as the basic variable.
-(An alternate version, not discussed here, is to use a pair of two-component spinors.)
-The metric, Equation~(\ref{Tet7}), can be written compactly as
+(An alternate version, not discussed here, is to use a pair of two-component spinors~\cite{Spinors}) The metric, Eq.~(\ref{Tet7}), can be written compactly as

 with

 The complex spin coefficients, which play the role of the connection, are determined from the Ricci rotation coefficients~\cite{NPF, NewmanTod}:

 via the linear combinations